 You can catch hold of the best methods to cure your heat exhaustion right at your home.

-- Wear light-colored, loose clothes to facilitate the movement of air in and out of your body.
+- Wear light-coloured, loose clothes to facilitate the movement of air in and out of your body.
 Remove heavy clothing or accessories.

 - Apply ice packs or towels soaked in cold water to your body.
 Placing these on your forehead, your wrists, the back of your neck, or under your arms can be particularly effective.